TheDarkLightX/VCC-concept-visualizer/README.md

 - **TEEC Foundation Explainer**: Learn about the TauNet Ethical-Eco Compounder system that forms the foundation of VCC.
 - **Mathematical Visualizations**: See formulas and equations in LaTeX-like notation for better understanding.
 - **Evolution Diagram**: Visual representation of how TEEC evolves into VCC through enhanced mechanisms and feedback loops.
+- **Mathematical Symbol Tooltips**: Hover over mathematical symbols to get explanations of their meaning and significance.

 ## Key Concepts Explained